z1haze/squad-stats-bot/README.md

 - [x] Display leaderboard stats from the squad server in a paginated list
 - [x] Show individual player stats from the squad server
-- [ ] Allow execution of in-game voting from discord

 Usage Overview
 ---